JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 On a macOS we also need the macOS SDK which can be installed by installing Xcode.

-## Setting up an IDE

-We need [IntelliJ IDEA](https://jetbrains.com/idea) Ultimate or Community edition for the tutorial.
-It includes Kotlin plugin by default, please make sure Kotlin plugin version is {{ site.data.releases.latest.version }}.
-Check out the version in the IntelliJ IDEA _Settings_ or _Preferences_ menu | Language & Frameworks | Kotlin section.

 ## Creating Hello Kotlin

 Our first application is going to simply print some text on the standard output.
 In our case, this will be "Hello Kotlin/Native"